UTNkar/documentation/content/3applications/drupal7.md

 website contains the bar at the top of the page, containing all links to the other websites, this is automatically used on all the other websites.

+### Drush

+[Drush](https://github.com/drush-ops/drush), short for Drupal Shell, is a small tool that can be used to help manage Drupal installations.
+The application has been installed on *Babbage*.
+For full usage, see the documentation, but the following commands can be usefull:

+- `drush core-status`, shows the core status and locational settings.
+- `drush up`, update drupal core and modules (including database).

+Drush will automatically make backups of the code before installing the new versions.

 ### New Drupal 7 website

 Because the template is rather peculiar (to say the least), it is best to start